avriette/rrm/README.md

 * `add_object( type )`

-Takes two arguments, the type of object being added and the actual object to be added.
-Note that if this object is already in Riak, an exception will be thrown.
+Takes two arguments, the type of object being added and an anonymous  object to be added.
+Note that if this object is already in Riak, an Error will be returned.
 For existing objects, use `update_object`.

 * `del_object( type, object )`